-American Lithium believes ongoing metallurgical tests will validate the claystone found across its project areas is not hectorite and will not require roasting to extract lithium as many other projects currently face.
+American Lithium believes ongoing metallurgical tests will validate the deposits found across its project areas is not hectorite and will not require roasting to extract lithium as many other projects currently face.

 Initial studies show similarities to mineralization found at other regional projects operated by Ioneer Ltd. (formerly Global Geoscience) and Cypress Development which do not require roasting as part of the production process, and consequently offer very attractive production economics.
 These companies have pioneered production efforts utilizing weak acid leaching capable of lithium extraction at over 80% in 2 to 8 hours in agitated leach tests using sulfuric acid.

 These high extraction rates indicate the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting to liberate the lithium.